kevinpotgieter/development-machine/README.md

 ## Optional
 If you want to ensure that Homebrew is reinstalled then run with the additional parameters:

-ansible-playbook -i hosts playbook.yml --extra-vars "reinstall_homebrew=True"
+ansible-playbook -i hosts playbook.yml --ask-sudo-pass --extra-vars "reinstall_homebrew=True"